Famous runner Oscar Pistorius rejects murder allegation

 His girlfriend, model Reeva Steenkamp, was found in a pool of blood at Pistorius’ home Thursday in an upscale neighborhood in the capital.

 Neighbors alerted authorities to the early morning shooting, saying they had “heard things earlier,” according to police spokeswoman Denise Beukes.
 She did not clarify what the neighbors reported they heard.

 The track star was arrested the same day.

 Steenkamp’s killing rattled South Africa, which is grappling with the aftermath of the recent murder of 17-year-old Anene Booyson – a case that has put a spotlight on violence against women.

 Booyson’s death inspired this week’s nationwide rape awareness day dubbed Black Friday.
 The day before she was killed, Steenkamp retweeted a message on Twitter in support of Black Friday.

-While police have not discussed a possible motive for the model's killing, local media reported that Pistorius had mistaken his girlfriend for an intruder.
+While police have not discussed a possible motive for the 29-year-old model’s killing, local media reported that Pistorius had mistaken his girlfriend for an intruder.

 South Africa has a high crime rate, and many homeowners keep weapons to protect themselves from intruders.

 But South African authorities stressed that the scenario did not come from them, and said there was no evidence of forced entry at the home.